• Skip to main content

 Geography and climate

-Zanda County borders India to the west and south, Kashmir to the north, Rutok County and Gar County to the north and northeast, and Burang County to the east.
+Zanda County borders India to west and south, Kashmir to north, Rutok County and Gar County to north and northeast, and Burang County to east.
 Toling Village, the county seat, is 115 kilometers south of Gar (Shiquanhe) Town, where the administrative office of Ngari Prefecture is located.

-The terrain of Zanda County is low in the south and high in the north, with a height difference of 1,500 meters.
-Zanda County belongs to the plateau sub-frigid arid climate zone, with long sunshine hours, thin air, dry and windy.
+The terrain of Zanda County is low in south and high in north, with a height difference of 1,500 meters.
+Zanda County belongs to plateau sub-frigid arid climate zone, with long sunshine hours, thin air, dry and windy.

 There are 14 rivers in Zanda County, of which the second big river in Ngari, Xiangquan River (Langqen Tsangpo), crosses through the county.
-The Xiangquan River originates from the west side of Mt Kailash.
-It is one of the source river of the Indus River, and also the source river of the Sutlej River in India, covering an area of 22,760 square kilometers.
+Xiangquan River originates from the west side of Mt Kailash.
+It is one of source rivers of Indus River, and also the source river of Sutlej River in India, covering an area of 22,760 square kilometers.

 Population and ethnicity